 Sponsored Students

-The third party that will pay the sponsorship bill must include the following in their letter:
+The third party that will pay the sponsorship bill must complete the following:

 • Third party’s official letterhead

-• Student’s name and nine-digit Columbia University identification number, also known as a PID (this number begins with the letter C)
+• Include the student’s name and nine-digit Columbia University identification number, also known as a PID (this number begins with the letter C)

 • Outline of the educational costs that the sponsor will cover

-• Billing address to be used for the invoice
+• Include the billing address to be used for the invoice

 • Valid name, address, phone number, and email address of sponsor